eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 Furthermore we looked into problems with authentication and SSO in a cluster and did some initial fixes.
 Handling and processing of logging was looked at once again, something we have been improving a lot step by step through various iterations of releases.

 Finally but not least a nasty ConcurrentModificationException was fixed, and a memory leak (via HK2) was solved.

-Download links are available from the [GlassFish Download page](download.md).

 ## [Older news …](older-news.md)